 - Evidence of termination of any previous marriages if applicable.

 - U.S. citizen parent(s)’ evidence of U.S. Citizenship (U.S. passport or naturalization certificate).

 - U.S. citizen parent’s documentary evidence of physical presence in the United States prior to the child’s birth.

 - Applicable Fee.
 All fees are subject to change without notice.

-Parents are encouraged to apply for their child’s Social Security Number and first U.S. Passport at the same time as applying for their CRBA.
 Once you have completed all appropriate application forms and gathered all required supporting documentation, make an appointment HERE.
+You must appear in person with your child at the U.S. Embassy.

 For more information about Reporting Your Child’s Birth Abroad and for the application form, please visit the State Department’s website.

 A Consular Report of Birth can only be prepared at the U.S. Embassy.
 It cannot be prepared if the child has been taken back into the United States, or, if the person is 18 years of age or older at the time the application is made.

 If the U.S. citizen parent does not meet the transmission requirements and the child is under 18 years of age, the child may be eligible for expeditious naturalization under the Child Citizenship Act 2000.

 Passport applications and Social Security Card applications must be completed and submitted separately.